What Makes a Woman: Critical reception

 Entertainment Weekly's Leah Greenblatt described "What Makes a Woman" as "strummy" and "winsome", adding that it "could be a B side from peak-era Shania Twain."
 Alexa Camp of Slant Magazine was positive about the track, however according to her "it comes too late [in the album] and ends too soon."
 Mike Wass from Idolator called the song a "gem", while Jason Brow of Hollywood Life called it "heartfelt ode".
 Writing for Insider Courtney Larocca praised Perry's vocals, saying that they have "warmth" and "deapth, which are perfectly paired with an absolutely gorgeous guitar riff."

 Emily Mackay of The Guardian called the song "the weakest" on the album, describing it as a "cliched, countryish musing on the supposed mystery of femininity."
 Lindsay Zoladz from The New York Times described the song as "sweet" and "twangy".
 Pitchfork's Dani Blum found the track's songwriting to be similar to Perry's previous album, Witness (2017), and One Direction's "What Makes You Beautiful" (2011), without improving on them.
 Writing for Stereogum, Chris Deville said that the track "brings nothing new or interesting to its subset of inspirational ballads."
-Helen Brown of The Independednt called the song "one of the low points of album", because of how "uncertain" Perry "toys with gender cliches."
-Callie Ahlgrim and Courtney Larocca from Insider questioned song's lyrics, with Ahlgrim conclusion being "I understand that Perry's goal is to capture the contradiction and duality of womanhood, but that gets muddied by her spaghetti-against-the-wall execution," while Larocca calles them "vomit-inducing".
+Helen Brown of The Independent called the song one of the "low points" of the album, because of the "uncertain way" Perry "toys with gender cliches."
+Callie Ahlgrim and Courtney Larocca from Insider questioned song's lyrics, with Ahlgrim's conclusion being "I understand that Perry's goal is to capture the contradiction and duality of womanhood, but that gets muddied by her spaghetti-against-the-wall execution," while Larocca calles them "vomit-inducing".